 Research and Interest

-Bio-design, utilizing synthesis, is a tool and language for her to challenge narrow assumption and preconceptions in different disciplines, given role of products and technologies.
+Bio-design, utilizing synthesis, is a tool and language for her to challenge narrow assumptions and preconceptions in different disciplines, given the role of products and technologies.

-Woo is also a CEO and Creative Director of hypha design, Seoul Korea.
+Woo is also a Lecturer at the University of Pennsylvania, CEO and Creative Director of hypha design, Seoul Korea.

 *Showcased at Emerge festival, Arizona University

-[Area of Research Interest] Application invention platform for cloud-sharing programming modules and final creations, offering limitless digital interface customization and further possibility for adaptation of physical products, 2014
+[Data Analysis and Artificial Intelligence] Application invention platform for cloud-sharing programming modules and final creations, offering limitless digital interface customization and the further possibility for adaptation of physical products, 2014

 Accepting and Accommodating Multicultural Families in Korea: Assessment of Public Policies and the Educational System, 2013